jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

     - [x] Comparisons with other systems might be better off in Encircle Broader View.
 I feel it is interesting, that I looked around at other systems for inspiration or comparison, but it might not be that interesting to share what my opinion about it was.
 But topic-wise I think is might not belong in Encircle Language Spec, but in Encircle Broader View.
 - [x] Images in the overview page?
     - [x] For Object Order: Not sure about the notation yet, so not sure what picture might be suitable.
-    - [x] For Ponters: Current picture lies a little.
+    - [x] For Pointers: Current picture lies a little.
 This may be how you might express it with abused/abstracted notation, but this might not be a pointer in Encircle, if I look at it from a puritan perspective.
 It might be supposed to point 'inward'?
 I am not even sure.

 ### 2020-05-28 Done Content Changes for Encircle Language Spec Overview